Chiral phonons in binary compounds $A$Bi ($A$ = K, Rb, Cs) with P2$_1$/c structure: Introduction

 Here, we focus on the recently discovered binary compounds $A$Bi ($A=$K, Rb, Cs)~\cite{emmerling.langin.04}.
 For light alkali metals ($A=$Li, Na), this type of compounds crystallize in tetragonal P4/mmm phase, and they can exhibit superconducting properties~\cite{gornicka.gutowksa.20,kushwaha.krizan.14,li.cheng.15}.
 In opposition to this, the systems containing heavier alkali metals ($A=$K, Rb, Cs) crystallize in monoclinic P2$_{1}$/c structure (cf. Fig.~\ref{fig.schemat}).
-This structure, similarly to $\alpha$-HgS, contains the chiral chains formed by Bi atoms.
+This structure, similarly to $\alpha$-HgS, contains the chiral chains formed by Bi atoms (which posses four-fold-like ``local'' rotational symmetry).
 However, unlike the $\alpha$-HgS, the system does not exhibit three-fold helical symmetry.
-In fact, the two-fold rotation symmetry is realized, which creates great opportunity to study the chiral phonons in 3D system possessing nonsymmporphic group~\cite{zhang.murakami.21} and containing the monoatomic chiral chains~\cite{chen.wu.21} in the absence of hexagonal symmetry~\cite{wang.li.21}.
+In fact, in the case of $A$Bi$_{2}$ with P2$_{1}$/c symmetry, only the two-fold rotation symmetry is formally realized, which creates great opportunity to study the chiral phonons in 3D system possessing nonsymmporphic group~\cite{zhang.murakami.21} and containing the monoatomic chiral chains~\cite{chen.wu.21} in the absence of hexagonal symmetry~\cite{wang.li.21}.

 The paper is organized as follows.
 First, we shortly describe details of the used theoretical methods (Sec.~\ref{sec.calc}).
 Next, in Sec.~\ref{sec.basic}, we present the basic properties of the studied systems.
 Particularly, we investigate the crystal structure parameters (Sec.~\ref{sec.struc}) and the electronic band structure (Sec.~\ref{sec.el_band}).
-Finally, we analyze the dynamical properties of the system (Sec.~\ref{sec.dynamical}), in the context of system stability (Sec.~\ref{sec.stability}), Raman spectroscopy (Sec.~\ref{eq.raman}), and appearance of the chiral phonons.
+Finally, we analyze the dynamical properties of the system (Sec.~\ref{sec.dynamical}), in the context of system stability (Sec.~\ref{sec.stability}), Raman spectroscopy (Sec.~\ref{sec.raman}), and appearance of the chiral phonons.
 Here, we are focused on the chiral phonons showing up in the clean system (Sec.~\ref{sec.chiral_clean}).
-Existence of these modes within the Bi atoms chains leads to characteristic behavior associated with their propagation (Sec.~\ref{sec.chiral_prop}).
-Finally, we discuss the possibility of realization of the chiral modes by impurities (Sec.~\ref{sec.chiral_imp}), which leads to chiral modes with total non-zero pseudoangular momentum (PAM).
+Next, we discuss the possibility of realization of the chiral modes in the presence of impurities (Sec.~\ref{sec.chiral_imp}), which leads to chiral modes with total non-zero pseudoangular momentum (PAM).
+Finally, we discuss the propagation of the chiral modes along the Bi atoms chains (Sec.~\ref{sec.chiral_prop}).
 We conclude our results in Sec.~\ref{sec.summary}.